An SR-22 is an extra certification proving that your policy meets your state’s minimum car insurance requirements.

 What happens if I have a lapse of coverage with an SR-22?

 In states that require SR-22s, you will need to maintain continuous insurance coverage with an SR-22 for two to five years depending on the state you reside in and the reason for the SR-22.
 If you have a lapse of coverage of any kind, your insurer is legally obligated to notify the DMV and your license will be suspended.

 How much does an SR-22 form cost?

-You might find yourself in a situation where you don't own a vehicle but the state is still requiring that you have an SR22.
-No need to worry!
-The answer is a Non-Owners Insurance policy and an SR22 can be attached to it just like a regular policy.
-Regular auto insurance follows the vehicle, but a non-owners policy is just like a basic state minimum policy that covers you to legally drive any vehicle.
-Not all companies offer this type of policy but rest assured that there are plenty of carriers that do.
+You might find yourself in a situation in which you don't own a vehicle but the state requires you to obtain an SR-22.
+In this case, you'll want to purchase a non-owners insurance policy and attach an SR-22, just like you would a regular policy.
+Car insurance follows the vehicle, but a non-owners policy is akin to a basic state minimum policy that allows you to legally drive any vehicle.
+Not all companies offer this type of policy but plenty do.

 For how long is an SR-22 certificate valid?

 SR-22 forms typically stay valid for up to three years.
 This may vary by state, so be sure to consult your local DMV to confirm.
 You may need to contact your insurance company to issue a new SR-22 certification if yours expires.